 SURRENDERING / RE-HOMING A DOG - ARE WE 'TAKING IN" DOGS?:

 You do not need to struggle alone - if you wish to re-home your Chihuahua, Chihuahua-cross or small/toy breed dog (under 5kg), please contact us - we will help you.
 We provide a free, friendly, confidential and non-judgemental service to anyone who requires assistance.

-Are you still taking in surrenders during lock-down?
+Are you still taking in surrenders during level 3 and level 4?

 What's the process if I need to surrender my dog or know someone who needs to?

-We will call you to discuss how dogs will be transported to us here in Christchurch (if you are located elsewhere) or for collection locally.
 Please ensure you advise us by phone if you are unwell, or in self-isolation due to contact with an infected person.
-We need to ensure our team are as safe as possible, but the bottom line is we will help you.
+We need to ensure our team are as safe as possible, but the bottom line is, yes - we will help you.

 For further details - the rest of the information under our "re-homing tab" remains applicable.

 All adoption processes are suspended immediately.
-Our dogs will not be moved from foster care during lock-down.
-Meet and greets will not be conducted during lock-down.
+Our dogs will not be moved from foster care during level 3 or level 4.
+Meet and greets will not be conducted during level 3 or level 4.
 Please do not email us asking to meet dogs, we will not be conducting any adoptions until it is safe to do so.

 If you wish to adopt from us, you are still welcome to apply.
 If interested in any of our dogs, please see the adoptions tab, fill out the application form and attach photos of your property.
 Please also provide landlord consent if you are renting.